• google scholor

 The removal of macrophytes, has been widely employed in managing eutrophication in various water bodies.
 This method is particularly useful when macrophytes contribute substantially to eutrophication effects.

-Aeration of lake sediments for ecological improvement
+Aeration of lake Sediments for Ecological Improvement

 The aeration of lake sediments is another viable method to prevent anaerobic conditions and enhance water quality through oxygenation, achieved by adding pure oxygen to the water.
 This approach can bring about positive changes in the lake's overall ecological condition.